 Astarion and Shadowheart finally catch up, looking bewildered.

-Shadowheart cuts the silence.
+Shadowheart looks toward the redoubt, dust still lingering for Bex's stride.
 "What happened?
-What did you do!?"
+What did you do?"

-He's cowering on the ground, still clutching his bloody stump.
-He smacks his lips, his mouth dry, trying to speak.
+He smacks his lips, mouth dry, trying to speak.
 "W-We're just havin' a bit of fun b-before taking him to Moonrise!"

 "Him!"
-Fezzerk points a shaking finger toward the windmill, and I see a gnome strapped to one of the blades.
+Fezzerk glances toward the windmill.
+A gnome is strapped to one of the spinning blades.

-I take a long exhale and rub my eyes, pinching the bridge of my nose.
-I finally look back at Fezzerk.
-I can't hide the frustration in my voice.
+I rub my eyes, pinching the bridge of my nose.
+I finally focus back on Fezzerk.
 "The Gnome is mine.
 Get back to your duties."

 He stammers, "B-But the gnome is..."

 The goblins scatter like rats.
-Fezzerk stumbles after the rest, blood trailing his retreat.
+Fezzerk trailing behind.

-Shadowheart glances up at the spinning windmill and sees the gnome.
+Shadowheart catches sight of the gnome.
 "Gods.
-Poor man."
+That poor man."
 A blink of dark magic flares on the back of her hand and she winces.
 She grabs her wrist and pauses.
 "Damn..."
-She glances at me and then quickly makes her way to stop the spinning blades.
+She keeps her head low and moves to the windmill.

-Astarion steps next to me, Fezzerk's axe in hand.
-He's flicking it, and I look down to see Fezzerk's hand still clutching the hilt, tightly.
-He sighs and turns his gaze to me.
+Astarion steps next to me.
+He takes Fezzerk's axe from me and begins flicking it.
+Fezzerk's hand is still clutching the hilt.
+He sighs.
 "I see you've graduated from toes to hands.
-I'm proud of you.
-So... what did you do to the Ranger?"
+I'm proud of you."

-I feel his eyes on me; I even hear the smirk in his voice.
+"So, Bex bolted."
+I feel his eyes on me.
+I even hear the smirk in his voice.
 "Did you forget how terrifying you are?"

 "Am I?"
-I stare down the trail where she ran and murmur, "Who knows what she'll tell the tieflings once she makes it back to the redoubt."
+I turn toward the path that leads to the redoubt.
+I quietly murmur, "Who knows what she'll tell the tieflings once she makes it back."

-Astarion feigns concern.
+Astarion rolls his eyes.
 "Heavens.
 What a conundrum.
-You know, if we burned the whole place down, it could solve that problem for us."
+You know, if we burned the whole place down, it could solve so many problems for us."

 We hear a loud scraping sound as the blades of the mill come to a halt.
-Astarion and I step closer, as Shadowheart emerges from behind the structure.
+We step closer, as Shadowheart emerges from behind the structure.
 To my chagrin, the gnome's blade has landed at the top.
 He dangles upside down.
-Passed out, or dead.
+Unconscious or dead.

 I stare up at him before Astarion chimes in, exhausted.
-"We could just... you know... burn it down."
+"Fire is still on the table as a solution."

 "Is Pyromancer our flavor of Astarion for today?"